How is Zeffy free?

 FAQs on 501(c)(7) Status and Tax Exempt Organizations

-According to the Internal Revenue Service, charitable contributions to section 501(c)(7) organizations are not tax deductible.
+According to the Internal Revenue Service, donations to 501(c)(7) organizations are not tax-deductible.
 However, if they are ordinary and necessary in the taxpayer's business, they can be deductible as business expenses or trade with valid gross receipts.
 The organization must make certain disclosures and pay a proxy tax related to the due payments.

-A 501(c)(7) organization is designed to serve the personal and private interest of its members, focusing on providing social and recreational benefits rather than serving the broader public interest.
+A 501(c)(7) organization is designed to serve the personal and private interests of its members, focusing on providing social and recreational benefits rather than serving the broader public interest.

 A 501(c)(7) organization can generate revenue on gross receipts but must adhere to specific Internal Revenue Service regulations to maintain its tax-exempt status.
 Organizations like country clubs or social clubs should have primary income through membership dues, fees, and assessments, not private interest or unrelated business income.